sherpa/sherpa/docs/install.rst

 """""

-Modern XSPEC builds use run-time search paths to reference most of the libraries it uses, so the only settings that should be necessary are ``with_xspec`` and ``xspec_version``.
+Modern XSPEC builds use run-time search paths to reference most of the libraries they use, so the only settings that should be necessary are ``with_xspec`` and ``xspec_version``.

 If the build fails then various settings can be changed, such as